collabnix/kubezilla/ubuntu16-kubeadm.md

-# Installing kubernetes with kubeadm on Ubuntu 16
+# Installing kubernetes with kubeadm on Ubuntu 16.04+ or Debian 9+ or HypriotOS v1.0.1+
 ## Installing kubeadm kubectl kubelet
 1. Copy paste the below snippet one by one in your CLI terminal - This is for both Master and Worker Nodes